brianubyun/rchat/README.md

 - [Mac Boyd](https://github.com/mboyd020)

 ## Project Description
  > * R'Chat is a chat room that runs on a server, authenticates, and accepts multiple clients at once, allowing clients to chat in real-time with each other.
-R'Chat allows admin users to moderate clients and keeps chat logs for later inspection by admin users.
+R'Chat keeps chat logs for later inspection by admin users.
 >  * Discord is a common application that all of the team members use, which is a part of why we are interested in how programming for a chat application works.
 >  * Clients will run client executable, with terminal prompts for user authentication upon connection.
 Upon connection, client messages will be broadcast and received by other clients.
-Client will disconnect upon specific user input format.
-Server will also terminate upon specific input format by a server admin.
+Client will disconnect upon specific user input format (//quit).
+Server will also terminate upon specific input format by a server admin (//exit).
  > * Creating a client/server style chat room serves as an introduction to using C++ for socket programming and multithreading, both of which are important concepts in Embedded Systems, System Programming, Distributed Systems, and Cloud Computing.
 It is also a good exercise in using authentication methods and storing data.
 This project is also complex enough that it requires proper use of OOP concepts to keep code readable and scalable so it is great practice for us as students.
  > * This project is written in C++ and utilizes C++ tools such as CMake for ease of development.
-The functionality is supported by libraries for socket programming (networking), multithreading (multiple client handling), JSON file formatting for storing user credentials.
+The functionality is supported by libraries for socket programming (networking), multithreading (multiple client handling), and file formatting for storing user credentials.
 >  * Upon asking for authentication, user will be prompted with "Register(0) or Login(1):"
 >  * Upon successful login or registration, user will be prompted with "Login successful!" or "Registration successful!" respectively.
 >  * Upon unsuccessful login or registration user will be prompted with "Username or password not recognized." or "This user already exists, please login instead." respectively.
->  * Messages from other users will be displayed in format "<username>: message contents"
+>  * Messages from other users will be displayed in the format "username: message contents"

 ## User Interface Specification
 ### Navigation Diagram
 ![navigation-graph drawio (1) drawio (1)](https://github.com/cs100/final-project-azamb015-dshaw013-bbyun004-mcuay001-mboyd020/assets/88609025/e1aca429-5433-4ced-91c9-f9f380410256)